 Can I Apply Acrylic to an Unprimed Canvas?

-You can apply acrylic paint to a wide range of materials and supports, often with no or minimum preparation of the surface, as long as it is not greasy.
-This is why you cannot paint with acrylics on a surface that has been primed specifically for oil painting
+You can apply acrylic paint to a wide range of materials and supports, often with no or minimum preparation of the surface, as long as the base is not oily or greasy.
+This is why you cannot paint with acrylics over oil paint (although you can apply oil on top of acrylic).

 - Plastic or metal stirrer

 - Acrylic gesso

 With a sponge dipped in water, lightly wet the canvas and its sides.

 Stir the acrylic gesso (in its container) with a stirrer.

 Into a plastic cup, pour just enough gesso for the task.
 You don’t want to end up with much extra since it isn't ideal to put it back into the jar when it’s drier.

 Close the jar as soon as possible—gesso dries quickly!

 Thin the gesso, adding up to 20% water, as needed.
 Stir well.
 Make sure you dilute the first layer especially, since diluted gesso will penetrate the fibers of the canvas more easily and will be easier to spread.